Downsizing in Retirement: Is it a good idea?

 There are a number of ways you can use the home equity accessed through a reverse mortgage.
 These include:

-- Increase your regular fortnightly or monthly income and improve your retirement lfiestyle.
+- Increase your regular fortnightly or monthly income and improve your retirement lifestyle.

-- Improve your cashflow and you could relieve financial stress.
+- Improve your cash flow and relieve financial stress.

 - Create a contingency fund for those unexpected expenses.

 - Refinance a home loan or pay down debt.

 - Top up your super or other invested funds.